Sujalhere69/Quiz-Module/README.md

 **Purpose**
 - Defines all questions linked to each quiz.
-- Used during quiz creation (by Admin) and quiz-taking (by Student).
+- Used during quiz creation (by Admin) and quiz-taking (by Candidate).

 ---

 ### 4️⃣ QuizSubmission
-Used to capture the student’s answers when attempting a quiz before evaluation.
+Used to capture the candidate’s answers when attempting a quiz before evaluation.

 **Attributes**
 - `quizId` — ID of the quiz being attempted